 “That is not what I asked.”

-“…About twenty miles, if I walk consistently.
-More on a good day, less so on a bad one.”
+“…About twenty miles, if I walk the entire day.
+A bit more on a good day, less so on a bad one.”

 “Twenty miles average?”
 I put my arm over my face, and sigh heavily.
 “Why have I done this to myself…”